 This guide can offer a launching point as you embark on your secondary market research for your business idea.
 Work through the questions and resources to develop strategies for accessing reliable business information as part of your planning process.
 While doing your own primary market research will ensure you get the exact data you need, it is usually very time consuming and expensive.
 Believe us -- it is well worth your time to learn how to find publicly available statistics and data first.
 We'll point you to as many freely available, online sources that we can find, but keep in mind that there are many resources available at your local public, college or research library.

-This Accelerator Guide is organized into four sections designed to help you focus your research.
+This guide is organized into four sections designed to help you focus your research.
 Each section will highlight what goals you'll achieve, as well as questions to get you thinking about the kind of information you'll likely need.
 In no time you will be an expert DIY researcher!
 You'll need to use the menu on the left to explore each section but here is an outline you can follow.

 - Getting Started has introductory materials like how-to books, sample business plans and general start-up information.